How to choose your brand colour palette based on your birth chart

 The colours that felt radiant and complementary for me were warm, muted earth tones.
 And I realized: this is what my brand colour palette was missing.

-Allow me to (lovingly) call you out on your colour mistakes
+Allow me to (lovingly) call you out on your brand colour palette mistakes

 Unless you’re a designer or artist, I’m guessing you didn’t major in colour theory.
 That knowledge gap—plus a little too much DIY—almost always leads to one of these: